kanselarij-vlaanderen/file-bundling-service/README.md

 # File bundling service
-A service for creating (zip) archives.
+A service for creating (zip) archives from [mu-files](https://github.com/mu-semtech/file-service).
 With caching support.

 As archiving large amounts of files typically is a (timely) expensive operation, a job-like approach is used to create these archives.
+See [*"The job datamodel"*](#The job datamodel) below for more info.

 ## Configuration snippets